GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 This is set of scripts and tools that are used to build the external libraries used in the BE plugin : https://github.com/GoyaPtyLtd/BaseElements-Plugin

 At this stage, the only semi completed OS is the macOS one.
-But that has two issues still outstanding, and then requires a new script to sync the folders between this output folder and the BE plugin output folder :
+The linux examples are somewhat working, but do not follow the same structures as the mac one, so will need to be modified to work.

 #TODO